 General Meeting, whether Special or Annual

-45. The President shall normally preside at any General Meeting, but may appoint any Fellow (normally a Vice-President or Past-President) to preside instead.
+24. The President shall normally preside at any General Meeting but may appoint any Fellow (normally a Vice-President or Past-President) to preside instead.
 If the President and any such appointee are absent from the Meeting, a Chair shall be elected to preside by and from the Fellows present.

-46. Persons who are not Fellows may be present during a General Meeting, unless the expulsion of a Fellow or an Honorary Fellow is to be discussed or voted upon, or any other item of business is to be transacted which in the view of the Chair of the meeting should be reserved to members of the Society.
-In any such case the Chair of the meeting must call upon any persons present who are not Fellows to identify themselves and to withdraw.
+25. Persons who are not Fellows may be present and may speak during a General Meeting at the discretion of the Chair, but shall not have a vote.

-47. No business shall be transacted at any General Meeting unless a quorum of thirty Fellows is present when the Meeting proceeds to business.
-If within half an hour after the time appointed for any General Meeting a quorum is not present, the following shall ensue:
+26. No business shall be transacted at any General Meeting unless a quorum of twenty Fellows is present when the Meeting proceeds to business.
+If within half an hour after the time appointed for any General Meeting a quorum is not present:

-(i) if the Meeting was convened at the request of Fellows as provided in the Bye-laws, it shall be dissolved;
+(a) if the Meeting were convened at the request of Fellows as provided in the Bylaws, it shall be dissolved;

-(ii) if the Meeting was convened at the instigation of Council, it shall stand adjourned.
-If at the adjourned Meeting a quorum is not present, the Meeting shall be dissolved, unless it be the Annual General Meeting, in which case it shall proceed as if quorate.
+(b) if the Meeting were convened at the instigation of Council, it shall stand adjourned to a date to be decided in due course by the Council when those Fellows present shall be the quorum.

-48. The Chair of any General Meeting may with the consent of the Meeting, or at the direction of the Meeting, adjourn the Meeting from time to time and from place to place, but no new business shall be introduced at the adjourned Meeting.
+27. The Chair of any General Meeting may, with the consent of the Meeting or at the direction of the Meeting, adjourn the Meeting from time to time and from place to place, but no new business shall be introduced at the adjourned Meeting.

-49. A General Meeting that is adjourned, for whatever reason, may be adjourned either:

-(i) to a later time on the same day, in which case the place and time to which it is adjourned shall be decided by the Meeting and announced before adjournment, or

-(ii) to a different day, in which case the place and time of adjournment shall be decided by the Honorary Secretary, and at least 14 days' notice of such place and time shall be sent to Fellows.

-50. At any General Meeting, except as otherwise provided in these Bye-laws, resolutions put to the vote of the Meeting shall be decided by a show of hands, unless a vote by ballot is demanded by at least ten Fellows before or on the declaration of the result of show of hands, in which case the ballot shall be taken forthwith under the direction of the Chair of the Meeting.
-At any General Meeting, except as otherwise provided in these Bye-laws, decisions and resolutions shall be binding on the Society, and shall be passed if approved by a simple majority of those present and voting in person at the meeting.
-In the case of an equality of votes, the Chair of the Meeting shall have a second or casting vote.
+28. At any General Meeting, resolutions put to the vote of the Meeting shall be decided by a simple majority on a show of hands, unless a vote by ballot is demanded by at least ten Fellows before or on the declaration of the result a of show of hands, in which case the ballot shall be taken forthwith under the direction of the Chair of the Meeting.
+In the case of an equality of votes, the Chair of the Meeting shall have a second and casting vote.
+A Fellow who is unable to be present at a General Meeting, but who wishes to vote at the meeting may do so by submitting a proxy vote, as provided in the Regulations, naming the Chair as proxy.

-51. The minutes of every Annual General Meeting shall be read at the next following Annual General Meeting.
-The minutes of every Special General Meeting shall be read at the next General Meeting or Ordinary Meeting, not held on the same day.
+29. The minutes of every General Meeting shall be approved at the next following Annual General Meeting.

 Annual General Meetings